ansible/awx/docs/task_manager_system.md

 Partials wrap a subset of Django model dict data, provide a simple static query method that is purpose built to support the populating of the task manager hash tables,  have a link back to the model which they are wrapping so that the original Django ORM model for which the partial is wrapping can be easily gotten, and can be made serializable via `<type, self.data>` since `self.data` is a `dict` of the database record.

 ### Blocking Logic
 The blocking logic has been moved from the respective ORM model to the code that manages the dependency hash tables.
-The blocking logic could easily be moved to the partials or evne the ORM models.
+The blocking logic could easily be moved to the partials or even the ORM models.
 However, the per-model blocking logic code would be operating on the dependency hash tables; not on ORM models as in the previous design.
 The blocking logic is kept close to the data-structures required to operate on.

 ## Acceptance Tests